Plasma or ionized gas was first identified and described by Sir William Crookes in 1879.

 Plasma studies and the development of such new plasma assisted technologies requires the coordinated, efficient and focused efforts of the world’s top scientists and engineers, with clear objectives, funding, well organized management, and dedicated research and development facilities.

-- Clean Energy generation by Plasma Assisted Combustion (PAC)
+- Clean Energy generation by Plasma Assisted Combustion (PAC) and plasma gasification of alternative feedstock

-- Waste-to-Energy processing (near-elimination of landfills)
+- Waste-to-Energy processing (near-elimination of landfills and significant modification of sanitary plants)

-- Coal, biosolids, and bio-mass gasification
+- Coal, biosolids, sewage, and bio-mass gasification

 - Nuclear waste treatment

-- Materials and surface modifications
+- Synthesis of new materials and surface modifications

 - New fuel development, fuel conversion and activation